 – Maryanne Kessel, MBA, RN, Children’s Hospital of Wisconsin

-Maryanne is the former executive director of the Herma Heart Center at Children’s Hospital of Wisconsin.
-She started her career as a pediatric nurse, and now supports the fundraising efforts for the Herma Heart Center.
+Maryanne is the former executive director of the Herma Heart Institute at Children’s Hospital of Wisconsin.
+She started her career as a pediatric nurse, and now supports the fundraising efforts for the Herma Heart Institute.